jmannall/RoomAcoustiCpp/docs/common/complex.md

 Defines a complex number type alias and arithmetic operators for real/complex combinations.

+Most users will interact with RoomAcoustiC++ through the high-level API in [`Spatialiser/Interface.h`](../spatialiser/interface.md).
+This page documents lower-level details for advanced usage.

 - **Namespace:** `RAC::Common`
 - **Header:** `Common/Complex.h`
 - **Source:** *(header only)*